 The color of this Snuggle Yarn is called Winkle.

 Decide how long a scarf is good for you.
 Chain an amount of st that is the length you want.
-The scarves above were made with 100 stitches, though next time I make it I may go a little longer.
+For a scarf that is 65″ long, you will want to chain 140 stitches.

 Setup row: HDC (half double crochet) in each st.